-School counsellors play a key role in shaping their students' perspective on careers and their post secondary path.
+School counsellors play a key role in shaping their students' perspective on careers and their post-secondary path.
 Grade 10 careers teacher Stasia Siscoe wanted to help her students explore new, meaningful possibilities.
-To do this, Stasia used the digital Challenge Cards to engage with her tight knit group of 9 students at MacLachlan College.
+To do this, Stasia used the digital Challenge Cards to engage with her tight knit group of nine students at MacLachlan College.

 The years a student spends in high school are crucial to their development.
 During these years, a student will undertake experiences that shape their interests and values.
-At the end of their journey, they choose a post secondary path.
-When making this decision, students are often more vulnerable to the ‘job-title’ mindset, where they feel restricted to choosing one job that they will hold for the rest of their lives.
+At the end of their journey, they choose a post-secondary path.
+When making this decision, students are often more vulnerable to the ‘job title’ mindset, where they feel restricted to choosing one job they will remain in for the rest of their lives.
 This decision is often associated with high levels of pressure, stress and anxiety.

 One way counsellors and career educators can help expand students' knowledge on the different opportunities available around them is with the digital Challenge Cards.
-The Challenge Cards are a career exploration tool that help students see the challenges they could work on, not the job titles to fit into.
+The Challenge Cards are a career exploration tool that help students see the challenges they could work on, not the job titles they should fit into.

-Before the exercise, Ms Siscoe asked students to complete meaningful pre and post reflection questions.
-This helped her students see beyond job titles to the different challenges and opportunities society needs to solve.
-The goal was to expand students' perspectives on careers, the future of work and shape their decision making process.
+Before the exercise, Ms Siscoe asked students to complete meaningful pre-reflection and post-reflection questions.
+This helped her students look beyond job titles, to focus the different challenges and opportunities society needs to solve.
+The goal was to expand students' perspectives on careers, the future of work and shape their decision-making process.